berndblasius/Bracket.jl/readme.md

 - Closure of internal variables
   If a function returns a closure, also the closure's environment is returned and outlives the evaluation of the function.
-In this way the closure can store variable bindings
+In this way the closure can store variable bindings  (see also code examples)
-   -
-   ``def add1 eval [\[][x def [x`] + x 1] def x'] 0'``
+   - ``def add1 eval [\[][x def [x`] + x 1] def x'] 0'``
    creates a closure that internally stores the vlaue of x; evaluating add1 adds 1 to the internal variable

 - Lambda acting on an existing closure
   Usually the second argument of lambda is a quotation.
 If instead the second argument is already a closure, lambda operates a bit differently.
 Then, a new closure is generated as a pair, combining the the first argument of lambda and the environment of the closure.
   This allows to pass around the environment of a closure and thus, makes it possible to emulate 'poor man' object orientation and name-spaces.
     - `\[+ x] clos` where clos is a closure, generates a new closure in which [+ x] is the quotation and the environment is the environment of `clos.` In this sense, the closure can be regarded as a name-space and any quotation can be evaluated in the environment of the closure.
     - ``eval \ [x y] clos``
     Here, the lambda returns a getter function that shows that bound values of x any in the environment of the closure clos